Community Equipment Amnesty

 Please note that you can still email firstname.lastname@example.org if you have a critical need for PPE.

 Shortage of PPE – Pathway for Providers

-Please note that the normal route of supply should always be tried first and that a limited supply of around 48 hours’ worth only can be released from the central stock, as this is all that has been released nationally.
+Please note that the normal route of supply should always be tried first.
+There is a limited supply of PPE (approximately 48 hours’ worth) that can be released from the central stock, as this is all that has been released for distribution nationally.